 In June 2010, Louisiana joined the growing number of states to adopt a Physician Orders for Life-Sustaining Treatment (POLST) program.
-Approved by the state legislature in May 2010, the LaPOST document took effect one year later, providing patients with serious, advanced illnesses with a mechanism to state their end-of-life care goals with a medical order that travels with them across care settings.
+Known as the Louisiana Physician Orders for Scope of Treatment, or LaPOST, our state's program is an evidence-based model designed to improve end-of-life care for those with serious, advanced illnesses.